 The way that the DRO operates means that you will not have to make any payments towards your debts for 12 months and, after that, they will be written off

 If you want to go down this insolvency route there are 12 organisations in the UK that are able to submit the DRO application on your behalf, including the charity Step Change.
 There is a one off fee of £90 that is due to the Insolvency Service when you make the application for a DRO.
 One of the major benefits of a DRO is that it provides a formal insolvency resolution to your debt problems but you don’t have to appear in court during the process.
 It will also prevent your creditors from pursuing you for your debts during the 12 month period of the DRO.

-Are there any downsides to obtaining a DRO?
+What are the downsides to a DRO?

 Yes.
 The major downside is that this is an insolvency process and so it will appear on your credit history, just as a bankruptcy would.
 The presence of a DRO on your credit history will be a large negative influencing factor when it comes to your credit score.